- -- operator

 JavaScript Events: Syntax, Usage, and Examples

-JavaScript events let you create interactive web pages by responding to user actions like clicks, keypresses, and scrolling.
+JavaScript events let you create interactive web pages by responding to user actions like user clicks, keypresses, and scrolling.
 They help you build dynamic experiences, from handling form submissions to triggering animations.
 Whether you're updating content, tracking user input, or reacting to browser changes, JavaScript events are the backbone of responsive web development.

 How to Use JavaScript Events